KBangera/Software-Engineering-Final-Project/README.md

 - Now you can find information related to sessions in session table

--And user related information in user table
+- And user related information in user table

--Installation related information in installation table
+- Installation related information in installation table

--Appointments related information in appointment table
+- Appointments related information in appointment table

--Prescription related information in prescription table
+- Prescription related information in prescription table

--This clearly shows that all the requirements are satisfied
+- This clearly shows that all the requirements are satisfied